Violent Crime Control and Law Enforcement Act: Federal Death Penalty Act

 Title VI, the Federal Death Penalty Act, created 60 new death penalty offenses under 41 federal capital statutes, for crimes related to acts of terrorism, non-homicidal narcotics offenses, murder of a federal law enforcement officer, civil rights-related murders, drive-by shootings resulting in death, the use of weapons of mass destruction resulting in death, and carjackings resulting in death.

 The 1995 Oklahoma City bombing occurred a few months after this law came into effect, and the Antiterrorism and Effective Death Penalty Act of 1996 was passed in response, which further increased the federal death penalty.
 In 2001, Timothy McVeigh was executed for the murder of eight federal law enforcement agents under that title.

-The Federal Death Penalty Act was declared unconstitutional in the case of U.S. v Quinones, ruling that the Act presented an "undue risk of executing innocent people".
+The Federal Death Penalty Act was declared unconstitutional in the case of U.S. v Quinones, ruling that the act presented an "undue risk of executing innocent people".
 This decision was reversed on appeal, allowing its continued use.
+However, the death penalty for non-homicidal crimes was abolished nationwide in 2008.

 Elimination of higher education for inmates

 One of the more controversial provisions of the Violent Crime Control and Law Enforcement Act overturned a section of the Higher Education Act of 1965 permitting prison inmates to receive a Pell Grant for higher education while they were incarcerated.
 The amendment is as follows:

 The VCCLEA effectively eliminated the ability of lower-income prison inmates to receive college educations during their term of imprisonment, thus ensuring the education level of most inmates remains unimproved over the period of their incarceration.

-There is growing advocacy for reinstating Pell Grant funding for all prisoners who would qualify despite their incarceration status.
-Perhaps the most prominent statement has come from Donna Edwards along with several other members of the House of Representatives, who introduced the Restoring Education and Learning Act (REAL Act) in the spring of 2013.
-At the executive level, the Obama administration backed a program under development at the Department of Education to allow for a limited lifting of the ban for some prisoners, called the Second Chance Pell Pilot.
-SpearIt has argued, "First, there are genuine penal and public benefits that derive from educating prisoners.
-Second, and perhaps more critically, revoking Pell funding fails to advance any of the stated purposes of punishment.
-In the decades since the VCCLEA's enactment, there is little indication that removing prisoners from Pell eligibility has produced tangible benefits; on the contrary, among other unfavorable outcomes, disqualifying prisoners may reduce public safety and exact severe social and financial costs."